Drwhomust/hazzy/README.md

 # The Project

 Hazzy is a fan game.
-And to help keep the copyright between dragonsnow, the KP team, and toby, (and my self Drwhomust)
+And to help keep the copyright between dragonsnow, the KP team, and toby fox, (and my self Drwhomust), and also goos from other games

 This project is fully open source!
-The project is coded in Lua using the Love2D framework. and libraries that were made by the Love2D community!
+The project is coded in Lua using the Love2D framework (it's a *awesome* open source framework). and libraries that were made by the Love2D community and fully open source!
+Also this game cost $0 to play!
+100% free to play! (we don't deserve any of the money and you should support the devs of the other games that this game is based off of)

 ## How can i help?

-You don't have to but if you really want to then feel free to fix some bugs with the game
+feel free to fix some bugs with the game

 or help optimize so it can run better on older hardware

+if you want to help with coding features or do the art please DM me in the discord!

 ## Any resources if for modding the game or helping out in the code?